bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Front-End-Interview-Questions-Part-2.md

 -   <span id="d57b">**What is the DOM?**</span>

-Document object model, the ‘window’ or container that holds all the page’s elements
+Document object model, the 'window’ or container that holds all the page’s elements

 -   <span id="6172">**What is an event?**</span>